OFS/ofs.github.io/docs/hw/common/user_guides/oneapi_asp/ug_oneapi_asp.md

 </pre>

 Run complete diagnostic using `aocl diagnose device-name` command. `device-name` is `acl0` if you have only 1 board in the server.
 The test reads and write data to the board to check the interfaces function correctly and report the measured bandwidth.
-The test must show `DIAGNOSTIC_PASSED` message at the end.
+The test must show `BSP DIAGNOSTIC_PASSED` message at the end.

 </pre>